pablocavalcanteh/python-design-patterns/README.md

 - **Behavioral Patterns**:

   Bahavioral Design Patterns are concerned with algorithms and assignment of responsibilities between objects.
 Behavioral patterns don't only describe of objects or    n classes, but also the patterns of communication between them.

+  - **Observer**

+    It is a behavioral design pattern that allows you to define a subscription mechanism to notify multiple objects about any events occurring on the object they are observing.

+  - **Command**

+    It is a behavioral design pattern that transforms a request into an independent object that contains all the information about the request.
+This transformation allows you to parameterize methods with different requests, delay or queue the execution of a request, and support undoable operations.